-The Fifty Shades of Grey Trilogy was on TV this past weekend, & I will shamelessly admit that I made myself cozy on my couch with a warm mug of peppermint tea, a comfy blanket, & my cutie pug, Pogi & enjoyed every minute of it. lol I succumbed to the hype & read all three books back in the day.
-I also did the Fifty Shades of Grey tag on my YouTube channel with my sister.
-I even went to watch the movies with my friends for Galentine’s Day at the movie theatre for three years in a row.
+Unconditional love involves being able to release & let go.
+The Fifty Shades of Grey Trilogy was on TV this past weekend.
+I shamelessly admit that I made myself cozy on my couch with a mug of peppermint tea, a comfy blanket, & my cutie pug, Pogi & enjoyed every minute.
+I succumbed to the hype & read all three books back in the day.
+My sister & I did the Fifty Shades of Grey tag on my YouTube channel.
+I even watched the movies with my friends for Galentine’s Day three years in a row.

 But to him, I wasn’t doing enough.
 He needed & wanted me to go Paleo full-time too, so I tried it for about a month.
 While I did lose weight, it took a huge toll on my mind & a physical toll on my body.
-There were so many times where I would get light-headed & almost faint when taking a shower after a long run or workout.
-I still remember how scared I’d get as my vision went fuzzy, & I’d need to sit down out of fear of slipping & hurting myself.
+There were times I’d get light-headed & almost faint when taking a shower after a workout.
+I still remember how scared I was as my vision went fuzzy.
+Sitting in the shower out of fear of slipping & hurting myself.
 I felt so weak & overwhelmingly sad all the time.

 I’ve said it before & I’ll say it again… I LOVE FOOD!
 Being deprived of carbs, dairy, & dessert for that entire month was torture.
 To me, being skinny will never bring me the same happiness that a bacon cheeseburger with garlic truffle fries, a molten chocolate lava cake with vanilla ice cream, or a plate of loaded carne asada nachos can.

 True unconditional love allows you to love someone for who they are & the choices they make for themselves without smothering or suffocating them.
 Holding on to someone too tightly just makes them want to run away as fast as they can.
-All you can do is ensure that they know that no matter what each of you does separately, you’ll always be in their corner to support them.
+All you can do is ensure that they know that no matter what each of you does separately.
+You’ll always be in their corner to support them.
 Because even if you don’t need them every second of every day, being apart doesn’t mean that they’ll forget to love you.
 When someone truly has your heart, you know that they’re not going anywhere.